python/cpython/Doc/library/enum.rst

    call an *Enum*'s :meth:`_generate_next_value_` to get an appropriate value.
-   For *Enum* and *IntEnum* that appropriate value will be the last value plus one; for *Flag* and *IntFlag* it will be the first power-of-two greater than the last value; for *StrEnum* it will be the lower-cased version of the member's name.
+   For *Enum* and *IntEnum* that appropriate value will be the last value plus one; for *Flag* and *IntFlag* it will be the first power-of-two greater than the highest value; for *StrEnum* it will be the lower-cased version of the member's name.
 Care must be taken if mixing *auto()* with manually specified values.

    *auto* instances are only resolved when at the top level of an assignment: